Ryan Howard is cooking it up in a South Jersey kitchen

 Howard recently teamed up with Mike and Craig Colby and celebrity chef Fabio Viviani as a part-owner in Colbie's Southern Kissed Chicken, a brand new restaurant that opened in Mt.
 Holly, New Jersey on Monday.

-"I'm very excited for it, hope the people can check it out and hopefully they're excited for it too," Howard tells 6abc.
+"I'm very excited for it.
+I hope the people can check it out and hopefully they're excited for it too," Howard tells 6abc.

 With indoor and outdoor seating, places to charge your phone, plus a drive-thru, it's a cool spot.
 And there's a dish named after Ryan.